Licence ID cards

 Photographic images of a different size (the ratio must be 3:4 – width to height) result in a stretched image on ID cards.

-We strongly recommend that you obtain a professionally produced digital photograph to passport standards, but if you already have a photo or wish to take your own photo that meets the standard it will be accepted.
+We strongly recommend that you obtain a professionally produced digital photograph to passport standards, however but if you already have a photo or wish to take your own photo that meets the standard, it may will be accepted.

 ID card photograph standards